-Majority of respondents found it more-less sufficient, since there was usually a follow-up on deployment and a variety of improvised and unofficial training initiatives happened there (colleagues who were already there shared experience, they discussed various matters in free time and were instructed then also on matters of their interest, et. al. ).
+Majority of respondents found it more-less sufficient, since there was usually a follow-up on deployment and a variety of improvised and unofficial training initiatives happened there (colleagues who were already there shared experience, they discussed various matters in free time and were instructed then also on matters of their interest, et. al.).
 However, majority would like to have some more training with people from the region (locals).

 Also, there were some interesting cases of improvisation concerning gaining situational awareness.
-As one of the Ukrainian military members deployed in Kosovo and Iraq noted, children - and their presence or lack of it, was an indicator of an approaching threat.
-Also, thanks to the good cooperation with local people in either Iraq, Afghanistan and Kosovo, soldiers and NGO workers were given lots more information from unexpected sources than they expected, which greatly aided the completion of mission goals.
+As one of the military members noted, children - and their presence or lack of it, was an indicator of an approaching threat.
+Also, thanks to the good cooperation with local people soldiers and NGO workers were given lots more information from unexpected sources than they expected, which greatly aided the completion of mission goals.